jimrthy/frereth-app/doc/intro.md

 How does the system interpret interpret whatever's returned from on-render?

+## State

+Initially specified in a map under the :state key.

+If an event handler's return map contains a :swap-state key, the function in the associated value will be called to modify what's currently there.

 ## :render-code

 Pieces that are run inside a sandbox on the renderer.